alebastr/sway-systemd/README.md

 Most notably, there's a race between the autostarted applications and the panel with StatusNotifierHost implementation.
 SNI specification is very clear on that point; if the `StatusNotifierWatcher` is unavailable or `IsStatusNotifierHostRegistered` is not set, the application should fallback to XEmbed tray.
 There are even known implementations that follow this requirement (Qt...) and will fail to create a status icon if started before the panel.

-The component is not enabled by default, use `-Dautostart=true` to install the target and the helper script and check [`95-xdg-desktop-autostart.conf`](./config.d/95-xdg-desktop-autostart.conf.in) for necessary configuration.
+The component is not enabled by default, use `-Dautoload-configs=autostart,...` to install the configuration file to Sway's default config drop-in directory or check [`95-xdg-desktop-autostart.conf`](./config.d/95-xdg-desktop-autostart.conf.in) for necessary configuration.

 ## Installation